 Brrrr….don’t let the chill of winter have you burrito-bound in your house this season.
 Get outside and experience thrilling and adventurous winter activities in PA’s greater-than-great state and national parks.

 1. Greenwood Furnace State Park

 On Jan.
-15, dive (literally) into Greenwood Furnace State Park and take the Annual Polar Plunge.
+21, dive (literally) into Greenwood Furnace State Park during Snowfest and Polar Plunge.
 At the park’s Annual Snow Fest, the brave bolt in and out of the lake for charity.
-Other activities include a trail run, ice skating, broomball, snowshoeing, a concession stand sponsored by Friends of Greenwood Furnace, and educational programs.
+Other activities include a trail run, ice skating, broomball, snowshoeing, a Visit with Smokey Bear, Music by Matt Marsden & Friends, a bonfire on the beach, and educational programs.

 3. Valley Forge National Historical Park

 King of Prussia